-Top50 Ranches - The Best Ranch Vacations, Western-Film Style
+Top50 Ranches offering the Best Ranch Vacations, Western movie style!

 Early Western movies may have been largely shot in studios, but as the popularity of the genre increased and film budgets grew, location shooting began in desolate corners of US states including Arizona, California, Colorado, Kansas, Montana, Nevada, New Mexico, Oklahoma, Texas, Utah, and Wyoming.
 Visit a ranch in any of these areas and, although you might not be setting cowboy boot on movie ground, the scenery you’ll take in is as authentic as any Western movie.